vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 ekabhakta; Sun to be worshipped; gifts of sesame.
 Aśokāstamām(1) Cai. śu.
 8 and if there be Wednesday and

-Punaryasu-naksatra then special merit; worship of Durga with Aśoka flowers; one should drink water mixed with eight Asoka buds, worship of Asoka tree with the mantra 'tvām-aśoka harābhiṣtam madhumāsa-samudbhavami pibāmi śokasantapto mām-aśokam sada kuru'.
+Punaryasu-naksatra then special merit; worship of Durgā with Aśoka flowers; one should drink water mixed with eight Asoka buds, worship of Asoka tree with the mantra 'tvām-aśoka harābhiṣtam madhumāsa-samudbhavami pibāmi śokasantapto mām-aśokam sada kuru'.
 KV 422 ( quotes mantra from Linga ), HK 626 (from Viṣnu), HV I 862-63 (from Linga ) and 875–76 (from Adityapurāṇa but no mantra ); KR 126-127; R. M (1379-80 ) has the mantra

 tvām-aśoka harābhista' and the verse Asoka-kalikāśa cāṣtau 'and BB 1734-35, both of which verses are Gar.
 I